Makcal/RARS-Reborn-Core/README.md

     and `java -jar out/RARS_Reborn_Core-1.0.jar`

 ## Usage
-See [Example.java](src/rarsreborn/core/Example.java) to learn how to setup the simulator and retrieve data.
+See [Example.java](src/rarsreborn/core/Example.java) to learn how to set up the simulator and retrieve data.